 Highlights of State Department and USAID Efforts to Support Press and Media Freedom

 On World Press Freedom Day, the United States pays special honor to the importance of media freedom – a crucial element of freedom of expression – at home and abroad.
-A diverse and independent press is crucial to holding governments accountable and promoting democracy around the world.
-The Bureau of Democracy, Human Rights, and Labor (DRL) at the U.S. Department of State details the state of media freedom around the world in the Annual Country Reports on Human Rights Practices.
+A diverse and independent press is crucial to holding governments accountable and sustaining democracy around the world.
+The Bureau of Democracy, Human Rights and Labor (DRL) at the U.S. Department of State details the state of media freedom around the world in the Annual Country Reports on Human Rights Practices.
 The USAID Media Sustainability Index is an equally important tool in monitoring and reporting on media freedom.
-The Under Secretary for Public Diplomacy and Public Affairs also routinely highlights the mounting threats to journalists everywhere and the critical importance of a free press to democratic societies.
 The United States continuously works to advance media freedom around the world through bilateral engagement, public diplomacy, programming, and multilateral diplomacy.

 Examples of State Department and USAID efforts to promote media freedom include:

 DRL supports media programs in over 43 countries around the world that focus on investigative reporting, conflict sensitivity reporting, civic engagement by youth through media, increasing diversity in the media sector, gender-sensitive media programming, and access to independent media in local languages.
 Examples of initiatives include: